The Intermittent Volunteer’s Weblog

 i’ve seen this place for years,

-this camp outside of dallas
+this camp outside dallas

 erected in desperation by people who have no place else to go –